CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 <div class="uk-alert">All the options below with affect the default layout but may only partially affect certain other layouts.
 This is to preserve their intended look and feel.</div>

 The first option option is an easy one it allows you to turn on or off the display of images.
+The next option can make each image a link to the article or not.
 The next option allows you to choose which type of article image to use either the **Intro** or **Full** article image.
 The next option is to turn on the display of any **Captions** you have added to your article images. *\[Figure-9\]*

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/news/cw-news-mod-images-1a.png">![Figure-9](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/news/cw-news-mod-images-1a.png "Figure-9"){.uk-thumbnail .uk-thumbnail-mini}</a>